 Feierling has a great beer & pretzels along with outdoor seating!

 Where to Stay in Freiburg

-Designhotel am Stadtgarten: 4 Star Hotel with restaurant on site and walking distance to all tourist attractions.
+Designhotel am Stadtgarten: 4 Star Hotel with a restaurant on-site and within walking distance to all tourist attractions.

 Motel One Freiburg: Great location in the heart of Freiburg

-StayInn Freiburg – Hostel: Budget friendly with private bath & building has a rooftop terrace.
+StayInn Freiburg – Hostel: Budget-friendly with a private bath & the building has a rooftop terrace.